gorip1/BTCP_project/README.md

 In order to dismiss the auto-corelation phenomenon, I also tried to implement an attention mechanism (SetNeuralNetworkAttention()).
 It gave me few results and I'm not sure I'm using it the best way possible as I struggle to deeply understand how it works.

-My code is not perfect, I'm a MD not an engineer but I try ly best !
+My code is not perfect, I'm a MD not an engineer 😅 but I try my best !
 Feel free to correct my mistakes and any help to improve the model/code would be appreciated.

 To resume, we need to 1/perfect the model, 2/improve the quantity of data 3/ extend the time range of the learning set 4/try, try, and try again.